 The pressure is on the federal government to find identity management solutions as citizens increasingly demand the same easy-to-consume, online services from agencies that they get from their banks or credit card companies.
 That pressure forces federal officials to strike a balance between opening themselves up to risk by putting sensitive information online and meeting citizen demand for access.

 “If somebody steals your identity and then they file your tax return using that identity, that tax return is going to go to them.
-Identity theft is not the same for the IRS as it is for other agencies,” said Alan Duncan, assistant inspector general for security and IT services at the Treasury Department’s Tax Administration.
+Identity theft is not the same for the IRS as it is for other agencies,” said Alan Duncan, assistant inspector general for security and IT services with the Treasury Inspector General for Tax Administration.
 “Identity management is really key if you’re talking about trying to [connect] every citizen who has an interest in talking to the IRS.
 If you want to check your payments, get a transcript to support your mortgage ... you should be able to do that just like you do with your bank account, when you look at your account and reconcile it and make sure everything is in order.
 That’s not possible today.”

 Some say with biometrics that kind of access could be possible.
 Paul Hunter, deputy chief of the biometrics division of the Homeland Security Department’s Citizen and Immigration Services, points to DHS’ National Strategy for Trusted Identities in Cyberspace and Office of Biometric Identity Management, formerly US-VISIT, as prime examples of federal use of biometrics for citizen services.